Clinical presentation

 Prodromal symptoms

-• these symptoms precede the aneurysm rupture in 10-50% of cases; they usually appear 10-20 days before the rupture
+• these symptoms precede the aneurysm rupture in 10-50% of cases and usually occur 10-20 days before rupture

 • dizziness, nausea, vomiting